alex-bezek/blog/content/posts/managed-by-robots.md

 >}}
 <br />

-Of the things on this list, it's probably the easiest, lowest risk, simplest no there is.
+Of the things on this list, it's probably the easiest, lowest risk, simplest one there is.
 Why not give it a try?

 ## Conclusion